prosyslab-classroom/is661-advanced-software-security/README.md

 - Participation: 10%

 ## Project Theme: Understandable & Explainable Programming Systems
+Observation is the beginning of all sciences.
+Computer science is not an exception.

 The project theme of this semester is understandable and explainable programming systems (e.g., program analyzer, fuzzer, synthesizer, compiler, etc).
 Students will make a visualization tool for a chosen programming system.